Joksa132/spotify-lyrics/README.md

 3. Press `Load unpacked` and select the cloned folder.
 4. Activate the extension.
 5. Open [Spotify Web Player](https://open.spotify.com/) and click on the extension.

+## Issues

+1. Mouse over some spotify elements may increase space between lines in the lyrics window
+2. Plenty of songs' lyrics are not supported (api issue)